npiesco/posixlake/IMPORTANT.md

 ## Critical Testing Patterns for NFS-Based Systems

-This document explains how to write reliable, non-flaky tests for FSDB's NFS server and filesystem mounts.
+This document explains how to write reliable, non-flaky tests for posixlake's NFS server and filesystem mounts.

 ---